ryan-mcclue/musings/projects/ble-embedded.md

 else
    return (x * height) + (height - 1 - y);

-FFT divides samples into frequency buckets logarithmic scale employed in spectrum analyser to account for high frequency range being more greatly separated than low frequency
 ```

-wire strippers +/- affects tension which will affect any wire braiding
-put heat shrink on before wire soldering
-will often twist multiple common wires (e.g. ground) together and solder to single ground source
-(have gloves on for this)
-wiring can be too fine for holding a particular amperage?
-TODO: look into sleeving wires
-TODO: something like loctite threadlocker is a liquid that prevents threads loosening due to vibration

 Adhesive tape (with conductive pads on end) on bottom of LED strip stick wires to.
 Then solder end tips to connect bottom to top